 The potential of artificial intelligence (AI) for the German economy is huge.
 To be able to exploit it and keep pace internationally, we need a flexible and innovation-friendly legal framework.

-AI is not only about products and consumers, but also about processes and workflows in companies.
+AI is not just about products and consumers, but also about processes and workflows in companies.
 Intelligent assistance systems will primarily take over routine activities and rule-based tasks.
 This opens up spaces for more creative, social and service activities.
 In addition, the possibilities for collaborative work between humans and machines are growing.
 AI will replace numerous

 Innovation-friendly framework for economic progress